 |Regular Polygons||Irregular Polygons|

-Here’s how the perimeter of some common shapes is calculated:
+Here’s how the perimeters of some common shapes are calculated:

 |Scalene Triangle||P = a + b + c|